As Will Muschamp once said, it’s great to see all these people (on Rocky Top) out here getting disappointed. I love it.

 God damn, does Franks make this close: cornerback Trevon Flowers nearly got a hand on it and could have picked it off if this ball were two inches lower.
 So Franks certainly could work on his margin for error on throws like this.

 But as it was, the throw gets the job done.
-Franks completes a bullet to Swain at the midfield stripe for 15 yards through the air plus whatever Swain could add onto it.
+Franks completes a pass to Swain at the midfield stripe for 15 yards through the air plus whatever Swain could add onto it.

 Now let’s turn upfield and see what we’ve got.
 Hmmm, I wonder what will happen if Swain put his foot in the ground and cuts it back inside.